Lieder-Lab/liederDB/README.md

 the 'move' means move to the new one (delete from the old one).

 ____
+## Show something
+__show tables / show config__
+>The 'show tables' statement would sync all tables between memory and hard disk, and assemble a table with names of all tables.
+>
+>The 'show config' statement would assemble a table with all configs.

+___
 ## More questions and suggestions
 If you have more questions or some suggestions, please email to 357274178@qq.com.
 It's my pleasure to talk with you about this.